 By Wednesday I had no plans made for the weekend, which sounded a bit wrong, so I emailed Absolute Adventures to find out what their plans were.
 They wrote back informing me that I can join a Smugglers Bay trek on Friday.
-I told my husband about it so he took me shopping for trekking shoes.
-Much excited by the plan he didn’t bother asking what kind of a trek this was nor how fit do we need to be for it.
-Neither did the question occur to me; something we both regretted 10 minutes after the trek started.
+I told my husband about it and he was as intrigued, so he took me shopping for trekking shoes.
+Much excited by the prospect of the plan he didn’t bother asking what kind of a trek this was, nor how fit do we need to be for it.
+Neither did the question occur to me, something we both regretted 10 minutes after the trek started.

 We left Dubai at 6:00AM on Friday and headed towards Oman.
 We crossed the Omani boarder two hours later and exited at Dibba Al Bay’aa.
-The part of the Dibba region that lies in the Governate of Musandam.
+The part of the Fujeirah that shares borders with the Governate of Musandam.
 We reached the adventure center around 8:15AM.
 The team welcomed us, registered us and handed over our hydration kits and packed lunches.
-We were then good to embark into the unknown.
-Literally.
+We were then good to embark into the unknown, quite literally!

-When we arrived at the top the guide announced that we have now covered half of half the route.
-The only thing that kept me from screaming out loud was the stunning view of the beach that we were looking at.
+When we arrived at the top the guide announced that we have now covered half the route.
+The only thing that kept me from screaming out loud was the stunning view of the bay that we were looking at.

-The way down to the beach was very steep and dangerous, but we managed to make it in one piece.
+The way down to the beach was very steep and often felt dangerous, but we managed to make it in one piece.
 We had about 45 minutes to spend at the beach as we please.
-As much as I wanted to jump into the azure water I preferred not to take my shoes off.
-At this point there was no guarantee I would be able to put them back on as I knew my feet would be swelled.
+As much as I wanted to jump into the cool water, I preferred not to take my shoes off.
+At that point there was no guarantee I would be able to put them back on as I knew my feet would be terribly swelled.
 We had our lunch and enjoyed the breathtakingly beautiful surroundings before we headed back.

-We took a different route back; but it wasn’t getting any easier.
+We took a different route on the return.
+Nope, it wasn’t getting any easier.
 The guide told us stories about people who were not fortunate enough to survive this route and were found days after their remains had disintegrated or were eaten by wild animals.
-One he said is believed has been bitten by a poisonous snake and couldn’t make it down alive.
-Others have lost their way and didn’t have enough water to survive on.
+One man he said is believed has been bitten by a poisonous snake and couldn’t make it down alive.
+Others have lost their way and didn’t have enough water to survive.

-The fact that I watched the movie 127 Hours last week didn’t reinforcing my emotional status at that particular moment.
+The fact that I watched the movie 127 Hours last week didn’t aid my emotional status at that particular moment.

 I asked him if the government has taken any measures to stop the illegal immigrants from entering the country this way.
-His answer was no; especially after few boarder policemen lost their lives patrolling the mountains.
+“No. especially after few boarder policemen lost their lives patrolling the mountains” , he added.